These creative lesson plans for teachers contain completed student examples and storyboard templates that you can copy and tailor to your students.

 Looking for even more fun ideas and resources?
 These articles will help inspire you!

 Using these premade resources is easy!
 Click on the “Copy Activity” button of the activity you want to copy to your teacher dashboard.
 You can make any edits you choose, assign to specific classes, and view the assignment as the students will view it.
 You can also “hide” the assignment so students cannot view it yet, making it easy to use the activity at a later date.
 When it is time for your students to begin, all they have to do is click the “Start Assignment” button from their student dashboard.
 Don’t wait!
-Start using our teacher resources today!
+Start using our teacher resources and teaching and learning material today!

 Our teacher resources can be used in many ways.
 Worksheet and poster templates can be copied, customized, and saved then printed or used digitally.
 Our teacher guide activities can be copied and customized, and assigned to students directly from your teacher dashboard.
 Last but not least, our educational articles and Picture Encyclopedias can be used to learn about people, current educational practice and topics, and historical events.